NC State vs. Miami NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- NC State has combined with its opponents to score more than 51.5 points just twice this season.
+- NC State has combined with its opponents to score more than 53 points only once this season.

-- The two teams combine to score 64.6 points per game, 13.1 more than the over/under in this contest.
+- Miami's games have gone over 53 points in five of six chances this season.

-- This contest's total is 7.2 points greater than the 44.3 these two squads combine to allow per game this season.
+- Saturday's over/under is 11.6 points lower than the two team's combined 64.6 points per game average.

-- The Wolf Pack and their opponents have scored an average of 52.5 points per game in 2021, 1.0 more than Saturday's total.
+- These two squads combine to allow 44.3 points per game, 8.7 fewer than this contest's over/under.

-- The 59.3 PPG average total in Hurricanes games this season is 7.8 points more than this game's over/under.
+- The average total in Wolf Pack games this season is 52.5, 0.5 points fewer than Saturday's total of 53 .

 NC State Stats and Trends